• Skip to primary navigation

 Substitutions and Variations

-• Instead of sour cream, you can use plain yogurt.
+• Instead of the sour cream and milk, you can use buttermilk.

 • Use blueberries, blackberries or strawberries instead of raspberries.